alanrtao/artsy/README.md

 # Intro to Artsy Coding
 - This is a collection of exercises I found useful while learning coding for "visually artsy" purposes
-  - This does *not* cover any professional field like tech art / graphics programming / etc as I am just a hobbyist
+  - I'm just a hobbyist so this does *not* cover any professional field like tech art / graphics programming.
+Please talk to a professional instead!
-  - I do encourage you to go through it and gauge which areas you are more interested in, and then use the better resources out there for your own niches

-- Speaking of niches, in graphics-related work there is always a higher-level and lower-level than you are comfortable with
+- In graphics-related work there is always a higher-level and lower-level than you are comfortable with
   - The very highest level is specialized software like Blender, Houdini, Unity's VFX graph, etc.
   - The very low level is a layer above hardware, with Vulcan, DirectX, Metal, and emerging one